tophat8855/lllnorcal/src/pages/solano.md

 group: "Solano County"
 state: California
 meetings:
+  - name: Fairfield Meeting
+    time: "7PM-8:30PM on the 4th Wednesday of the month"
+    location: Online
+    notes: Contact Nickie for link.
   - name: Vallejo/Benicia Meeting
     time: "10 a.m. on the 1st Wednesday of the month"
     location: Zoom
     notes: Email Corby at inkedstar@sbcglobal.net for link.
-  - name: Fairfield Meeting
-    time: "9:00 to 10:30 a.m.
-3rd Tuesday of the Month"
-    location: 2019 Starling Way, Fairfield, CA 94533·
   - name: Vacaville Nighttime
     time: "7:00 – 8:30 p.m. on the 2nd Tuesday of the month"
     location: 136 Saybrook Avenue Vacaville, CA